 Is it possible to get your criminal charges of interference with public duties dismissed?
 With the help of the right criminal defense team, it is possible.
 The best criminal lawyers take the time to thoroughly review the evidence, go over the evidence with you and examine the strengths and weaknesses of the case and formulate a strategy for a dismissal of the charges.
 The four most common ways to get a criminal case dismissed include:

 - Dismissal of Charges for Lack of Evidence – it is critical that the most aggressive criminal defense attorneys take advantage of the fact that the burden to prove the criminal case always remains on the State of Texas.
 If the prosecutor fails to prove each element of the crime of interference with public duties beyond a reasonable doubt, your criminal case must be dismissed.
-The Hampton Law Firm works tirelessly to create a criminal defense to persuasively show that there is reasonable doubt regarding the crime.
+The Hampton Criminal Defense Attorneys, PLLC works tirelessly to create a criminal defense to persuasively show that there is reasonable doubt regarding the crime.
 The more prepared and persuasive the criminal defense, the more likely your criminal case will be dismissed for lack of evidence.
 For example, we have had multiple interference with public duties charges dismissed after preparing a defense that shows our client was passively observing the officer’s actions.
 This persuaded the prosecutor to abandon the case by dismissal prior to trial.

 - Conditional Dismissal – what if there is a disagreement between your criminal attorney and the prosecutor regarding the quality of the evidence and whether the charge can be proven in trial?
 The best criminal defense attorneys push to provide the option of a conditional dismissal for their clients.
-In the case of interference with public duties, The Hampton Law Firm has had instances where we were able to negotiate a dismissal of charges for our client, in exchange for our client completing community service hours or an online anger management class.
+In the case of interference with public duties, The Hampton Criminal Defense Attorneys, PLLC has had instances where we were able to negotiate a dismissal of charges for our client, in exchange for our client completing community service hours or an online anger management class.
 The most critical issue to understand is that there is substantively no difference between a dismissal for lack of charges and conditional dismissal.
 Both types of dismissals qualify you for an expunction of the arrest and criminal case records.

 - Diversion Programs – if you are a first-time offender and meet the qualifications of your county’s diversion program options, your criminal defense lawyer may be able to assist you in being admitted into a diversion program.
 Why consider a diversion program?
 The benefit to a diversion program is that upon completing the terms and conditions of the program, your case is dismissed, and you are IMMEDIATELY eligible for an expunction of all arrest and criminal case records.
 Common conditions for diversion programs include a clean drug test, employment or school attendance and maintaining a clean arrest record.
 It is critical to speak to a Fort Worth criminal lawyer to determine your eligibility because many Tarrant County diversion programs have a 90-day eligibility window.